lotusphere/fanverse/README.md

 # Fanverse

-## Introduction
+## 1 Introduction
-Fanverse is a web application designed for K-pop enthusiasts in Kpop Server Index, a Discord server, to share and discover their favorite K-pop groups.
+Fanverse is a web application designed for K-pop enthusiasts in **Kpop Server Index**, a Discord server, to share and discover their favorite K-pop groups.
 It provides an interface to manage and display various K-pop groups, their details, and interactions.
-The application is built with React, Supabase, and React Router.

 Whether the user is a fan of BTS's powerful performances 🔥, BLACKPINK's stunning visuals 🌸, or NCT's unique style 💚, Fanverse provides a platform to showcase and explore at least five K-pop groups worth following.
 Users can create, update, and delete groups, making it a dynamic and personalized K-pop experience.

-## Tech Stack
+## 2 Tech Stack
 - Frontend: React, Vite
 - Backend & Database: Supabase (PostgreSQL)
 - State Management: useReducer, useContext
 - Styling: Picocss

-## Features
+## 3 Features
 - List K-pop groups with details
 - Add new groups
 - Edit existing groups